-At Squamish Rampage, we aim to celebrate and role model using climbing to benefit the world.
+At Squamish Rampage, we aim to celebrate and role model Best Climbers Practice and using climbing to benefit the world.
 Forest stewardship is one of them.
-All participants will be given a plastic bag to pack in and out during and after the comp & camping.
+All participants will be given a plastic bag to pack in and out during and after the festival and camping.
 Here are some tips from the Squamish Access Society:

 Squamish has gained recognition as a world-class climbing destination which means that foot traffic in the forest increases on a yearly basis.
 We want to ensure that our future generations will also have the benefit of enjoying the forest and climbing areas in the years to come.